JAYASREE24032006/EX-10-IMPLEMENTATION-OF-DIFFIE-HELLMAN-KEY-EXCHANGE-ALGORITHM/README.md

 # EX10 - DIFFIE-HELLMAN KEY EXCHANGE ALGORITHM
 ## AIM :
 To implement the Diffie-Hellman Key Exchange algorithm using C language.
+## THEORM :

+The Diffie-Hellman Key Exchange Algorithm is a cryptographic method that allows two parties to securely share a secret key over a public channel.
+It works by each party exchanging public values and using their private keys to independently compute a shared secret, without transmitting the actual key itself.

 ## ALGORITHM :
 ### STEP 1 :